mind-ra/MindDesign.EzMail/README.md

 ﻿# MindDesign.EzMail

-**EzMail** is a simple Razor Class Library design to simplify the sending of email in .Net Core 3.0 apps.
+**EzMail** is a simple Razor Class Library designed to simplify the sending of email in .Net Core 3.0 apps.

 ---